Updated June 30, 2026.

 Almonte

 Almonte is celebrating Canada Day with a day of activities at Gemmill Park (182 Bridge Street), starting at 3pm.
-There will be bouncy castles, live music, face painting, crafts and more.
+There will be bouncy castles, live music, face painting, games and more.
 Fireworks at dusk.

 Pakenham